finos/FDC3/docs/api/ref/Channel.md

 public readonly id: string;
 ```

 Uniquely identifies the channel.
-It is either assigned by the desktop agent (system channel) or defined by an application (app channel).
+It is either assigned by the desktop agent (User Channel) or defined by an application (App Channel).

 ### `type`